 What are the basic requirements to be eligible for patent protection?

-There are five criteria.
+When patenting software there are five criteria.
 Firstly, the invention must consist of patent eligible subject matter.
 Secondly, it must be novel (new).
 Thirdly, the invention must be useful.
 Fourthly, it must be non-obvious (i.e. involve an inventive step).
 Lastly, the disclosure of the invention must meet the formal and substantive requirements.
+A USPTO registered patent agent can help make these determinations for a software patent application.

 What is patent eligible subject matter?